 My name is Susan Schmeetz.
-Professionally: I am a Psychologist (Acceptance & commitment therapy), coach, mindfulness & yoga teacher, reiki healer and thai yoga masseuse.
+Professionally: I am a Psychologist (Acceptance & commitment therapy), coach, mindfulness & yoga teacher, reiki master and thai yoga masseuse.

 Over the last decade I have mainly been working as a psychologist and mindfulness meditation teacher.
 I apply technics from acceptance & commitment therapy and mindfulness.
 Both based on wisdom from the East.
 The last years I also have gained experience working in retreat centers where I taught yoga classes, workshops in psychology, lifecoaching and mindfulness meditation.

-I use my sense of humor, show up with authenticity, vulnerability and metaphors to explain complicated concepts.
+I use my sense of humor and metaphors to explain complicated concepts.

 My Background as a Psychologist

 I finished a bachelor in biological psychology and a master in neuropsychology and clinical psychology.
 I have done parts of my study in the Netherlands, the UK, Australia and in Belgium.
 I also studied cognitive behavioral therapy (CBT), Acceptance & commitment therapy (ACT), MBCT/ MBSR (mindfulness), EMDR and creative consciousness coaching.
 I have about 14 years experience as a psychologist and at the moment I work online with videocalls.
 In the past I have been working in a clinic that treats eating disorders (mainly binge eating), obesity and the related mental health issues.
 Before this I was working in a rehab for people with addictions, depressions, burnout and anxiety’s.
 I also have been teaching mental health related courses/ workshops to different age groups.